0x4v0c4d0/qubes/README.md

 sudo ./base-template.sh
 ```

-Then shutdown debian template
+Then shutdown debian template.

-Start & execute following in the any AppVM that has an debian as template for set up the my terminal appearance (the command must be executed only once, on the next appvm boot everything will already be configured)
+Execute following in the all new AppVM that we created bellow
 ```
 sudo /etc/qubes/setup/appvm.sh
 ```